rafaelmardojai/webfont-kit-generator/README.md

 ## Description
-**Webfont Kit Generator** is a simple utility that allows you to generate **woff**, **woff2** and the necessary CSS boilerplate from non-web font formats (otf & ttf).
+**Webfont Bundler** is a simple utility that allows you to generate **woff**, **woff2** and the necessary CSS boilerplate from non-web font formats (otf & ttf).

-Webfont Kit Generator also includes a tool to Download fonts from Google Fonts for self-hosting.
+Webfont Bundler also includes a tool to Download fonts from Google Fonts for self-hosting.

-Webfont Kit Generator uses [fontTools](https://github.com/fonttools/fonttools) python library under the hood.
+Webfont Bundler uses [fontTools](https://github.com/fonttools/fonttools) python library under the hood.

 ## Install
 <a href="https://flathub.org/apps/details/com.rafaelmardojai.WebfontKitGenerator"><img width="240" alt="Download on Flathub" src="https://flathub.org/api/badge?svg&locale=en"/></a>